The Institute for Engaging Leadership in Friends Schools was created by the

 projects that benefit the network of Friends schools.

 This is a two year experience for those exploring or feeling called

 to leadership in Friends schools.
 Candidates are expected to have had

 full-time work experience in a Quaker school.
 Applications are invited

 every second year.
-The next opportunity to apply will be in 2016, for
+The next opportunity to apply is NOW, for

 not complicated.
 One's head of school writes a letter to nominate the